Replace a lost Company Constitution on law firm website

 7. Division 7A Loan Agreement v’s Memo & Articles

 Your new Legal Consolidated Constitution contains a Division 7A Loan Agreement.
-It is part of the constitution.
+It is part of the Constitution.
 It works for existing and future members.
 All shareholders are deemed to have the Div 7A Loan Deed.

 8. Escape the company seal

 A “company seal” is a stamp.
 You apply the stamp on legal documents ‘signed’ by the company.
-Many Constitutions require all deeds signed by the company to by “signed under seal”.
+Many Constitutions require all deeds signed by the company to be “signed under seal”.
 But, the signing under seal rule is abolished.
 No seal is required under the Company Law Review Act 1988 (Cth).

 If your rules require a seal then a deed signed without a seal is invalid.
 Our new update gets rid of the seal requirement.